Vai al contenuto principale

 Carlo Nebbia

-International Congress for the European Association of Veterinary Pharmacology and Toxiology (EAVPT).
+• 15th International Congress of the European Association of the Veterinary Pharmacology and Toxicology, Bruges, Belgium (3-5 July 2023)

 Location: https://dott-scivet.campusnet.unito.it/robots.html